Touffy/JSSCxml/README.md

 JSSCxml
 =======

-A JavaScript State Chart interpreter that should fully implement the W3C's upcoming [SCXML recommendation](http://www.w3.org/TR/scxml/) in Web browsers.
+A JavaScript State Chart interpreter that fully implements the W3C's upcoming [SCXML recommendation](http://www.w3.org/TR/scxml/) in Web browsers.

 The name should be pronounced "JessieXML" or just "Jessie".